APRIL 29, 2016

 WIRED HEALTH 2015 SPEAKERS

 As with all WIRED events, WIRED Health is defined by excellent speakers.
-The following industry-leaders are already confirmed for April 24, 2015, to cover topics as diverse as genetics, prosthetics, data-driven healthcare, neuroscience and nanotechnology.
+The following industry-leaders all spoke on April 24, 2015, covering topics as diverse as genetics, prosthetics, data-driven healthcare, neuroscience and nanotechnology.

 National clinical director for innovation, NHS EnglandYoung is the National clinical director for innovation at NHS England and the cofounder of the £500m Anglia Ruskin MedTech Campus, which will become one of the world’s largest health innovation spaces.